The best workstations are the only laptops that can handle crunching hordes of data or video-editing large files in 4K.

 - Check out the best laptops and best video editing laptops

 To speed up your workflow in apps like Adobe Premiere or Blender, your workstation needs a beastly processor (such as Intel's Xeon series); a vibrant, color-accurate display; and a powerful GPU.
 If you're all work and maybe a little play, the Dell Precision 7540 is one of the best straightforward workstations around.
+We recently reviewed the Asus ProArt StudioBook 15, which is a solid workstation, but isn't the best in its class.

 What are the best workstations?